joselatines/search-product-web-scraper/README.md

-# Product Scraper
+# Product Scraper from Ebay

 ## Description

-This is a console application that allows you to search for a given product on multiple websites and returns the products that...
+This is a console application that allows you to search for a given product on Ebay and returns the products that...

 - match the search query
 - is brand new